HuMoN-Research-Lab/BlenderQualisysMocapDemo/README.md

 7. Add bones to your armature object
 8. Create a parent relationship between the head of a bone and an empty, and the tail of the same bone with a different empty
 9. Create skeleton geometry (mesh)
-10. Create a handler function that will run on each frame
+10. Create and register a handler function that will run on each frame
 11. Write a function that iterates through all frames and renders a png of each one